holidayextras/WorkerJS/README.md

 		    var primes=[];
 		    var finished = false;

-		    $WorkerJS({ // TLDR; Functions we want to push into the parallel scope.
+		    $WorkerJS({ // TLDR; Functions we want to push into the Worker.
 		      // 1.
 This is the 'Bridge'.
 		      // 2.
-Any functions put into this object will be available as globals in the parallel scope.
+Any functions put into this object will be available as globals in the Worker.
 		      // 3.
-All functions have this.callback which communicates data back into the parallel scope.
+All functions have this.callback which communicates data back into the Worker.
 		      // 4.
 These functions exist in the normal, expected scope.
 		      addPrime: function(somePrime) {
 		        primes.push(somePrime);